 Our Board of Directors is comprised of five members.
 Our Bylaws provide that directors are divided into three classes, with one class of directors elected annually.
-Our directors are generally elected to serve for a three-year period and until their respective successors shall have been elected and qualified.
+Our directors are generally elected to serve for a threeyear period and until their respective successors shall have been elected and qualified.
 Two directors will be elected at the Annual Meeting to serve for three-years and until their successors shall have been elected and qualified.
-The Nominating and Corporate Governance Committee of the Board of Directors has nominated George E. Austin and Richard M. Lynch to serve as directors for three-year terms.
-Messrs.
-Austin and Lynch are currently directors of Home Bancorp Wisconsin, Inc., and each has agreed to serve, if elected, and consented to being named in this Proxy
+Two directors will be elected at the Annual Meeting to serve for three-years and until their successors shall have been elected and qualified.
+The Nominating and Corporate Governance Committee of the Board of Directors has nominated James R. Bradley and Lynn K. Hobbie to serve as directors for three-year terms.
+Mr. Bradley and Ms. Hobbie are currently directors of Home Bancorp Wisconsin, Inc., and each has agreed to serve, if elected, and consented to being named in this Proxy